NMoroney/Awesome-Gain-Maps/images/cats/readme.md

 Depending on the scene they can have a lot of contrast (backlit, snow) or low contrast (dim illumination).

-The gain-mapped versions below were generated with a streamlit demo app.
+The gain-mapped versions below were generated with a [custom streamlit demo app](https://github.com/NMoroney/Awesome-Gain-Maps/tree/main).

 Please see the attribution column for photographers and licenses.